McBonuss/5-Planes/README.md

    - Tested on multiple devices and screen sizes.

 ### Code Validation

 - HTML validated using [W3C Markup Validator](https://validator.w3.org/).
 - CSS validated using [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).

 ### Accessibility

 - Tested with Lighthouse in Chrome DevTools to ensure good accessibility scores.

 ### Manual Testing

 - Navigation links tested for functionality.
 - Forms tested for validation and submission.
 - Images and videos tested for responsiveness.
-- Tested with [ChromeLightHouse] (<assets\mcbonuss.github.io_2025-03-27_17-14-05-lighthouse-test.html>).

 ---

 ## Deployment

 The project was deployed using GitHub Pages:

 1. Push the project to a GitHub repository.
 2. Go to the repository's settings.
 3. Under the "Pages" section, select the branch (e.g., `main`) and folder (e.g., `/root`) to deploy.